OpenNebula/docs/source/configuration_guide/marketplaces_configuration/market_dh.rst

 .. note:: The arguments in the previous section, are also supported.

+.. important:: Multistage Dockerfiles are not supported, only one FROM directive can be included.

-In order to create and image using your own Dockerfile, you can use the command ``oneimage create``:
+In order to create an image using your own Dockerfile, you can use the command ``oneimage create``:

 .. code::